 • Columbia Protocol askers include doctors, nurses, physician assistants, mental health counselors, and other healthcare staff, such as technicians, pharmacists, and facility personnel, who interact with patients and families.

-• Askers assess patients.
+• Askers screen patients.

 Military